Skip to Content

 Getting to Rifugio Sapienza By Bus

-It’s possible to get public transport to Rifugio Sapienza by taking the bus.
+It’s possible to reach Rifugio Sapienza by bus.
 The buses depart from Catania’s Stazione Centrale at 8:15am.
-There’s often a single departure or sometimes two departures in the peak season.
-As mentioned, this bus arrives at Rifugio Sapienza at around 10:15am (after stopping at the town of Nicolosi).
+There’s often a single departure, or sometimes two, during the peak season.
+As mentioned, this bus arrives at Rifugio Sapienza around 10:15am (after stopping in Nicolosi).

 Usually, the company running this shuttle bus is AST Buses.
-In the peak season, it’s recommended to buy your tickets in advance, the day before.
+During peak season, it’s recommended to buy your tickets the day before.
 Otherwise, at the very least, arrive early on the day, by the latest 7:30am, to guarantee a seat.
 You can find the AST Buses office here.

 Transportation to Rifugio Sapienza Included in a Tour